 The following article is based on a blogpost by Thor Fridriksson, founder of the football app Champion.
 He shares his honest experiences with running out money for your startup, without a way for getting further funding.

-Thor Fridriksson developed the football app, Pumodo, in cooperation with Thomas Watson back 349ab86in 2012.
+Thor Fridriksson developed the football app, Pumodo, in cooperation with Thomas Watson back in 2012.
 The product had a great start with good feedback from the first customers, a handsome angel investment and workspace in Silicon Valley.
 The concept for the product proved not to hold water and from there began the challenges for the two entrepreneurs.
 The team, who had added a new member, moved to Thailand to reduce costs.
 Here they came upon a new idea for a concept for a football app.

 They changed the name to Champion, but had no prospect of reinvestment from previous investors, and where faced with some tough decisions.
 Thor Fridriksson writes: